KlaasMeersman/KlaasMeersman.github.io/inhoud/aansturingLEDs/index.md

 # Right array: LED-array Yuta en Jualiang
 This LED-array consists of two identical PCB's that are powered in parallel. (look in LED en PCB for schematics of the PCB's).

-This LED-array is powered by x1 1050mA current source](https://www.mouser.be/ProductDetail/MEAN-WELL/LPC-60-1050?qs=O2yOKspD61CwHxEZesuS%2Fw%3D%3D) and [x2 350mA current source](https://www.mouser.be/ProductDetail/MEAN-WELL/APC-12-350?qs=DNaZHaGatO0h%2FjPDgBoC1g%3D%3D).
+This LED-array is powered by [x1 1050mA current source](https://www.mouser.be/ProductDetail/MEAN-WELL/LPC-60-1050?qs=O2yOKspD61CwHxEZesuS%2Fw%3D%3D) and [x2 350mA current source](https://www.mouser.be/ProductDetail/MEAN-WELL/APC-12-350?qs=DNaZHaGatO0h%2FjPDgBoC1g%3D%3D).

+# Controlling the LED-sources
+The LED sources are controlled by a controller board (POWERLOGGER, LEDs SWITCH board).